Midnight Rescue!: Gameplay

-Midnight Rescue! is a side-scrolling educational game whose objective is to stop Morty Maxwell (also known as the Master of Mischief), a common antagonist of The Learning Company's Super Solvers series and Treasure series, from using his robots to paint the school invisible by midnight.
+Midnight Rescue! is a side-scrolling educational game whose objective is to stop Morty Maxwell (also known as the Master of Mischief), a common antagonist of the Learning Company's Super Solvers series and Treasure series, from using his robots to paint the school invisible by midnight.
 To do this, the player must deduce which of the robots he is hiding in by comparing photographs taken of robots to clues obtained by reading passages left around the school and answering questions about them within nine minutes.

 During the course of the game, the player will be attacked by Morty's robot henchmen (Buffo, Lectro, Pogo, Rollo, and Turbo), who take the forms of types of paintbrushes.
 When they appear they will either attempt to crash into the player or launch projectiles like marbles or pies at him.
 This will cause the player to lose either time (45 seconds) or film (one per crash).
-If the player uses his camera to take a picture of the robot before this happens, however, the robot will run away and the player will learn characteristics about that robot.
+If the player uses their camera to take a picture of the robot before this happens, however, the robot will run away, and the player will learn characteristics about that robot.
 These photos hold information that can be used to identify the robot that Morty is hiding in.

-When the player has all four clues and photographs of each robot, he must decide which robot he thinks the Master of Mischief is hiding in.
+When the player has all four clues and photographs of each robot, they must decide which robot they think the Master of Mischief is hiding in.
 The player must compare the clues gathered from answered questions to photographs that reveal characteristics about the robots.
-If the player correctly guesses the robot the Master of Mischief is in, he gets a bonus score based on film and time remaining.
+If the player correctly guesses the robot the Master of Mischief is in, they get a bonus score based on film and the time remaining.
 This will be added to the total lifetime score.
-If the player guesses incorrectly or fails to gather enough information by midnight, one of the robots will cover the player with invisible paint and the player loses the game.
+If the player guesses incorrectly or fails to gather enough information by midnight, one of the robots will cover the player with invisible paint, and the player loses the game.
 Losing a game does not affect the lifetime score.

-Each time the player completes the game, his lifetime score increases (although in the 1995 version, the player receives the points they earned if they guess wrong).
+Each time the player completes the game, their lifetime score increases (although in the 1995 version, the player receives the points they earned if they guess wrong).
 At certain score amounts, the player will advance a rank and the game becomes more difficult.
 At higher ranks, more photographs are required of each robot, the robots move faster, some of the articles posted around the school do not contain clues, and the readings become more difficult.